 There comes a time in all pet owners lives where they have to say goodbye to their beloved cat.
 Hopefully, you will have had time to decide what you would like to do with your cat’s body after he has passed.
-This is a hard decision to make for any pet owner and careful consideration should be taken.
-Are you likely to move in the near future?
-Are you renting?
-Are home burials permitted in your local area?
+Questions to ask include:

 Pet cremation (communal cremation where your cat along with other deceased pets are cremated together, or individual cremation, where your cat is cremated on his own and his ashes are returned to you)

 Burial at a pet cemetery